isumizumi/binar-datascience-repo/ChallengeGoldLevel/README.md

 ## Google Colab

 If you prefer to run the analysis in Google Colab, a smaller dataset (data_mini.csv) with 20 rows is available for quick testing.
-You can access the Colab notebook by clicking here.
+You can access the Colab notebook by clicking here (https://colab.research.google.com/drive/1ZKn8wC7gkOv9zz6YgjBxlTKndDLVnMI7?usp=sharing).

 > **Note:** When running on Google Colab, use data_mini.csv for faster execution and testing.